-There’s a gentle grassy slope locals use for sunbathing and picnics.
-There’s a deep swimming hole created where the prongs of the Little River meet.
+There’s a gentle grassy slope that locals use for sunbathing and picnics.
+And there’s also a deep swimming hole created where the prongs of the Little River meet.

 The water is typically gentle – but very cold.
 It can get a little crowded and/or hectic at the height of swimming season.

 However, it’s a reliable place to take your young one where you don’t have to negotiate giant rocks just to get to the water.